 It was as I was doing the first round of laundry afterwards that I had my epiphany.
 Instead of my default of using the dryer for everything that could be dried, why didn’t I just use it for the things that I especially wanted dried and hang the rest?
 I was already sorting out dryer and non-dryer loads, but why not just change the default?
 Just because something could be dried, didn’t mean it had to be.
 It worked.
 I got to dry the things that bother me to hang and our hanging system wasn’t overwhelmed, plus our dryer use for the week was cut in about half.
 This changing my default also made me happy to find a solution that let me have it both ways.

 There are lots of other ways that changing the default can help, even if you don’t want to completely stop the behaviour.
 For example, you can make the default mode of transport public or bike and save the car for when it’s really needed, or eat vegetarian by default and save meat-eating for special/ritual occasions.
-Changing the default this way can help you resolve the dissonance between what you’d like to do and what you want to do and help make your actions considered instead of habitual until new habits set in.
+Changing the default this way can help you resolve the dissonance between what you think you should do and what you want to do and help make your actions considered instead of habitual until new habits set in.